TACC/mkmod/docs/source/130_use_cases_for_sites.rst

     File/Env.
 Var.
 Location/Value                whatis
     ==================  ===========================   ===========================================
-    modules_whatis      file name, found relative     Read each line as a to $TOPDIR search             whatis key:value pair
+    modules_whatis      file name, found relative     Read each line as a to $TOPDIR search             whatis key:value formatted pair.
-    WHATIS_FILE         \=pathname (file)             Don't search for modules_whatis file, Read each line as a whatis key:value pair.
+    WHATIS_FILE         \=pathname (file)             Don't search for modules_whatis file, Read each line as a whatis key:value format.
     WHATIS_FILE         \=none                        Don't search for modules_whatis file.
     WHATIS_MESSAGE      \="list of key:value pairs"   Only uses these as whatis values (@-separated list)            if no whatis file is being used.
     ==================  ===========================   ===========================================